simopt-admin/simopt/docs/cntnv.rst

 Random Solutions:
 -----------------

-If random solutions are needed, generate :math:`x` from an Exponential distribution with mean 1.
+If random solutions are needed, generate :math:`x` from continous_random_vector_from_simplex function in mrg32k3a.

 Optimal Solution:
 -----------------

-* [107, 68, 226, 129]
+* [82, 60, 144, 115]

 Optimal Objective Function Value:
 ---------------------------------

-For the default factors, the maximum expected profit is 243.6
+For the default factors, the maximum expected profit is 343.19